pymc-devs/pytensor/doc/extending/creating_a_c_op.rst

 *       It must return an int.
 The value of that int indicates whether the `Op` could perform its task or not.
-A value of 0 indicates success while any non-zero value will interrupt the execution of the Aesara function.
+A value of 0 indicates success while any non-zero value will interrupt the execution of the Pytensor function.
 When returning non-zero the function must set a python exception indicating the details of the problem.

 *       It must receive one argument for each input to the `Op` followed by one pointer to an argument for each output of the `Op`.
-The types for the argument is dependent on the Types (that is aesara Types) of your inputs and outputs.
+The types for the argument is dependent on the Types (that is pytensor Types) of your inputs and outputs.

 *       You can specify the number of inputs and outputs for your `Op` by setting the ``_cop_num_inputs`` and ``_cop_num_outputs``